-Joking aside, who or what is/are your "crosses" in life?
-Do you carry them with joy and happiness in your life?
+How do we carry our "crosses" in life?
+Do we carry them with joy and happiness in our life?
 Through Jesus' ascension, we are reminded that part of Christian life is to carry our own personal "crosses".
-Like Christ, we will pass through the cross before we could get to our goal in Heaven with the Father.
+Like Christ, we will pass by the cross before we could get to our goal in Heaven with the Father.

 3. The Ascension tells us that He is very ALIVE in our midst in a NEW WAY.
 Pope Francis on this regard emphasized these words from St. Luke, “Having seen Jesus ascending into heaven, the Apostles returned to Jerusalem “with great joy.”
 As opposed to sadness, grief, or mourning, in response to Christ’s departure, the apostles were overjoyed!
 Why is that?
 Because, Christ leaves them with an assurance that He will continue to live with them, to guide and intercede for them.